caffeine-suite/caffeine-script/README.md

-# caffeine-script
+# CaffeineScript

-CaffeineScript - experimental
+CaffeineScript programming language that compiles to JavaScript.
+I'm taking the ideas in CoffeeScript and making a next-generation langauge.

 # Philosophy